systemPipeR/systemPipeShiny/README.md

 ## Installation

-You can install the released version of systemPipeShiny from Github with:
+You can install the released version of systemPipeS from Github with:

 ``` r
 if (!requireNamespace("BiocManager", quietly=TRUE))